ELECTRONIC NEWSLETTER OF THE HIGH ENERGY ASTROPHYSICS DIVISION OF THE AAS

 Science Weaknesses

 With the loss of the PSPC, ROSAT has virtually no spectroscopic capability.
-ROSAT's sensitivity is limited to soft x-rays.
+ROSAT's

 Recommendation